rdsea/bigdataincidentanalytics/REASONING.md

 This may seem too much at first, however only the fields `id`, `source`, `specversion` and `type` are mandatory.
 The rest (and potentially more) is up to the individual requirements.

 Since such `CloudEvents` are essentially JSON objects, one can simply build them manually.
-At the same time there are [SDKs](https://github.com/cloudevents/spec#sdks) for several programming languages so that the writing of such objects are made easier.
+At the same time there are [SDKs](https://github.com/cloudevents/spec#sdks) for several programming languages so that the writing of such objects is made easier.

 As an illustration, in the Node-RED component it would be possible to signal the missing time information of sensor data that otherwise would be critical using a `function` node: